7 classic paranormal TV series with gifted characters

 Despite widespread skepticism, many believe in the existence of paranormal phenomena and psychic powers.
 People's fascination with the paranormal is clear in the continued success of movies and television shows that explore this subject.

 I always loved watching television shows that feature extraordinary characters.
-Recently, I felt a sense of nostalgia that prompted me to watch some of my favorite paranormal shows.
-Listed here are several TV shows from the 90s and 2000s that showcase ‘gifted’ characters.
+Recently, a wave of nostalgia hit me, and I ended up watching some old paranormal shows I love.
+Here are some 90s and 2000s shows with 'gifted' characters.

 The Sentinel (1996-1999)